 GESE Grade 6 - Preparing for the conversation

 Begin with the communicative skills for Grade 6.
-There are two extra requirements than at Grade 5 level, as the candidate now has a more equal role in the conversation:
+There are two extra requirements, as the candidate now has a more equal role in the conversation:

 - offer opinions where appropriate - play a limited part in initiating and maintaining the conversation.